-When Jim contacted me recently to invite Tony and I to an open weekend at Casa Barry, I graciously informed Tony that he could buy me another print – or maybe two – from the series to go with my ‘Omnibus’ painting.
-As Jim says, ‘Paintings like company – they fade on their own.’
-So, off we went, and we received a great Irish welcome – and a glass of wine.
+We received a great Irish welcome – and a rather large glass of wine.
 Jim is so laid back you wonder if he’ll fall over, and before he let us loose on the paintings, we had a nice chat – and more wine – on their lovely sunny terrace.
 That’s when ‘Las Palmeras de la Mata’ first caught my eye, and I began to swivel in my choice of painting.

-Jim explained that they had this sort of exhibition, with a limited number of invited people, so that they could clear out some paintings and make room for new art.
-I wondered if it was a symbolic clearing out of the old at the end of the year, but Jim being Jim, it’s more practical than that.
-‘It’s coming up to Christmas, and it’s a chance for people to sort out presents for friends and family, and maybe take something back to England or wherever they hail from.
-All the paintings are reduced, so they can grab a bargain as well’
+Jim explained that they occasionally held this sort of exhibition, with a limited number of invited people, so that they could clear out some paintings and make room for new art.
+I wondered if it was a symbolic clearing out of the old at the end of the year, but Jim’s reasoning was much more practical.

-I asked Jim about the history of the La Mata painting, and he told me it came from a photo he took on an early morning walk on La Mata beach, back in 2010.
-It had taken around three weeks to paint, and by now, I was in love with it, and determined to take it home to Piddock Place.
-I’m no art critic, but I know a lovely piece of art when I see it, and the fact that Jim had only been painting in earnest for six years when he produced it makes it even more remarkable for me.
+I asked Jim about the history of the La Mata painting.
+It derived from a photo he took on an early morning walk on La Mata beach, back in 2010.
+It took around three weeks to paint, and by now, I was in love with it.
+I was also determined to rehome it in Piddock Place.
+I’m no art critic, but I know a lovely piece of art when I see it, and the fact that Jim had only been painting in earnest for six years when he created it makes it even more special for me.

-Having decided on my Christmas present, I thought I might as well get a blog post out of it, so asked Jim what he’d been working on recently.
-The guy is nothing if not versatile – you won’t get 10 different studies of the same flower from Jim – so I wasn’t really surprised that his newest work is ‘The Boys are Back.’
-It’s a vibrant painting of Thin Lizzy on stage, but like most of Jim’s work, there’s more to the story than what you see on canvas.
+Having chosen my Christmas present, I thought I might as well get a blog post out of it, so I asked Jim what he’d been working on lately.
+The guy is nothing if not versatile – you won’t get 10 different studies of the same flower from the Barry Brushes.
+Therefore I wasn’t all that surprised to learn his newest work is ‘The Boys are Back.’
+It’s a vibrant painting of Thin Lizzy on stage, but like most of Jim’s work, there’s more to the story than what you see on the canvas.

-Before he came to Spain, Jim was a member of The Memories, an Irish rock band who had a Number One hit with The Game, the 1990 World Cup anthem.
+Before he came to Spain, Jim was lead singer with The Memories, an Irish rock band who had a Number One hit with The Game, the 1990 World Cup anthem.
 He was playing the circuit at the same time as Thin Lizzy, and their stage positions in the painting are how he remembers them playing in the 1970s.
 The amplifiers in the background are 1970s models too, as are the guitars, in which the detail has to be seen to be believed.
 The painting took around five weeks to complete, and Jim is justifiably proud of it.